EXTRADITION & INTERNATIONAL CRIME

 If you know that an arrest warrant has been issued from another country for your arrest in the UK, including under the European Arrest Warrant system, it is important that you contact us in order that we can advise you of your options.

-WHAT CAN OUR EXTRADITION TEAM DO?
+WHAT CAN OUR LAWYERS DO?

 Our extradition team will navigate through the complex legislation dealing with such requests.
 We offer clients the advice and assistance required to protect their interests when fighting an extradition request, and we recognize that such requests may have fundamental consequences for those on the receiving end.